 Frozen Shoulder, also known as adhesive capsulitis, is a condition where the joint capsule becomes inflamed and is associated with loss of motion.
 Here’s how you’ll know if you have this shoulder condition, what you can do about it, and some insight into how physiotherapy can help.

 What are the symptoms of Frozen Shoulder?

 The two main symptoms of frozen shoulder are pain and stiffness.
 Pain will develop first and is the most prominent symptom in the early stage.
-Over time, pain may worsen whilst stiffness in the shoulder joint and a reduction active and passive range of motion develops.
+Over time, pain may worsen whilst stiffness in the shoulder joint and a reduction in active and passive range of motion develop.